vagnerpgss/k-combination-math-function/README.md

 **Invoking function locally through local API Gateway**
 1. Start the SAM local API.
  - `sam build --template combination.yaml`
+ - `sam package --output-template-file packaged.yaml --s3-bucket <some bucket name>`
- - `sam local start-api --template combination.yaml`
+ - `sam local start-api`

 If the previous command ran successfully you should now be able to hit the following local endpoint to invoke the functions rooted at `http://localhost:3000/combination`